 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-The lunar phase is a Waning Gibbous.
-Today we will have 13 hours and 19 minutes of sun.
-The solar transit will be at 12:57 pm and the length of time the moon will be visible will be 9 hours and 48 minutes.
+The lunar phase is a Waning Crescent.
+Today we have 14 hours and 22 minutes of sun.
+The solar transit is at 1:04 pm and the length of time the moon will be visible will be 14 hours and 7 minutes.

-The tidal coefficient today is 95.
-With such a hight coefficient we will have big tides and the currents will also be very evident.
-At noon the tidal coefficient drops to 93 to end the day with a tidal coefficient of 91.
-The tide heights today are -0.3 ft, 3.9 ft, -0.3 ft and 4.9 ft.
+The tidal coefficient today is 77, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient increases to 79 to end the day with a tidal coefficient of 79.
+The tide heights today are 0.3 ft, 3.9 ft, 0.3 ft and 4.9 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Atlantic City which is of 5.9 ft and a minimum height of -1.0 ft.

-The solunar fishing calendar in Atlantic City tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Atlantic City tells us that today is an excellent day for fishing, the fish activity forecast is very high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Atlantic City.
 The times are generated in local time in New Jersey and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: